 - If you have a bread stamp, lightly dust the top of the loaf with flour, and press the stamp into the loaf.
 Use the heels of both hands, and press down very hard.
 Flour the stamp after each loaf, tapping off any extra flour.
-Don’t stamp them until just before putting them in the oven.
+Stamp them immediately before putting them in the oven.

 Cool on wire racks, and put into freezer bags labeled with the date they should be used.

 Note: A whole wheat derivation of this recipe was tried, but found to be too crumbly.

 Acknowledgements: Ingredients were derived from recipes for dark rye bread in Better Homes and Gardens’ New Cook Book and The Laurel Kitchen’s Bread Book.
 Loaf sizes have varied over time, with guidance from St. John’s former Altar Guild leader, Nancy Young.
 Originally dark bread was used only for Lent, but due to its popularity, it is now used year-round.